The SME’s Guide to Stocking up for Black Friday and Christmas in 2020

 If you have a history of reliable payments with your suppliers, it may be worth looking into negotiating extended payment terms leading up to peak season.
 This could provide much needed cash flow relief at a critical time for your business.

-If you’re expecting a potential increase in trade over the festive season, you might want to determine whether you will need part-time help to put you in a better position over the holiday period.
-The sooner this call is made, the better – have the newbies trained up before business gets too busy.
+If you’re expecting a potential increase in trade over the holidays, you might want to determine whether you will need part-time help to put you in a better position over the holiday period.
+The sooner this call is made, the better.
+Have the newbies trained up before business gets too busy.
 See our guide to hiring year-end staff here.

 If 2020 has shown us South Africans anything, it is that SMEs are resilient, resourceful and innovative, which enables them to compete with larger competitors on so many levels.
 Moving into the festive season as an SME is not always easy, but with the right tools, tips and partners by your side, success is within reach.